Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB111', 'Analog Testing when the Machine does not have the Break Key')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB111.aspx">KB111</a> Analog Testing when the Machine does not have the Break Key

 When using Rapise for analog testing you need to use the key sequence CTRL+BREAK to start and stop the analog recorder.
 However some machines (particularly smaller laptops) do not have a BREAK or PAUSE (often the same function as BREAK) key.
-This article describes some solutiomns
+This article describes some solutions

 ### <a onclick="return RegisterKbClick('KB109', 'Using DoDOMChildrenCount and DoDOMQueryXPath to inspect child HTML elements')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB109.aspx">KB109</a> Using DoDOMChildrenCount and DoDOMQueryXPath to inspect child HTML elements